KristianWikse/Watchdog/README.md

 # The watchdog project

-__About__
+##__About__##
-As out bachelor project we chose to make a smart surveillance system that was capable of distinguish beetween animals, vehicles and animals.
-This was to be accessed by users through an app and be powered by a battery, charged by a solar panel.
-This repository contains the file that made the project work and the further deveopment of the project over the summer.
+As our bachelor project we chose to make a smart surveillance system that was capable of distinguishing beetween animals, vehicles and animals.
+This was suppsoed to be accessed by users through an app, be powered by a battery and charged by a solar panel.
+The device also had to be capable of communicating with the app using a celluar connection to be accessible in remote locations.
+This repository contains the files the device used to run like we explained above.

-__Contains__
+##__Contains__##
 * Bachelor files - The documentation as sent as part of our bachelors ** The bachelor report
 ** The device code